AkadenTK/superwarp/README.md

 Thanks to Kenshi for helping collect data about same-zone warp coordinates accurately.

 Thanks to Ivaar for also helping with the elvorseal state and receive packets, data for unlocked homepoints, waypoints and survival guides, and for helping with the client menu-lock reset functions.

+Thanks to Lili for researching a better fuzzy matching logic.

 ### Updates
 #### v0.96